TatianaTylosky/launch-your-first-website/guide.md

 ##Challenge: Get your site live using GitHub pages

 You've worked hard to get your site running locally.
 Now let's share it with the world!
-You can use a service called Github pages to get your site up and on the internet for free.
+You can use a service called *GitHub Pages* to get your site up and on the internet for free.
 Go through our [github pages guide](http://www.thinkful.com/learn/a-guide-to-using-github-pages/) that will walk you through just that.

 *NOTE:*
-What is Github?
-Besides having this awesome feature for hosting webpages, Github is a way for programmers to easily store and share code online.
-Github uses a software called git that allows you to track changes and the history of your projects.
+What is GitHub?
+Besides having this awesome feature for hosting webpages, GitHub is a way for programmers to easily store and share code online.
+GitHub uses a software called git that allows you to track changes and the history of your projects.

 ##Conclusion